erights/PNLSOWNSF/README.md

 syntax or its semantics.
 Because the value of the `&#state` variable is never made available, we have not yet provided any additional power.

-If this hypothesis is true, then the current private state proposal can proceed without creating any problems for most of the steps below.

 ## Reifying and Generalizing